 Another example are gear teeth broken like this . . .

-. . . and that's a steel gear!
-It's the best we can lay hands on.
+. . . and it's a steel gear!
+Best we can lay hands on.
 And no,

-it didn't just happen.
-And no, we're not going to warranty this kind of
+it didn't just happen, and we're not going to warranty this kind of

 And if our telling you this up front is off-putting such that